The Wellington Faculty takes a trip to Kāpiti Island.

-As our newsfeeds are filled with the Australian bushfires, Dr GP Robin Barraclough is taken back to the first time the impact of climate change really hit him.
+As our newsfeeds are with images of the Australian bushfires, Dr Robin Barraclough is taken back to the first time the impact of climate change really hit him.

 Information on how GPs can help with the tragic Australian bushfires.